chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_linode_datacenter_list.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``datacenter list`` argument is used to view a list of available data centers, listed by data center ID and location.
+Use the ``datacenter list`` argument to view a list of available data centers, listed by data center ID and location.